-2020 WAIVER REQUEST Golf Non-Interscholastic Rule
+2021 WAIVER REQUEST Golf Non-Interscholastic Rule

-Please complete and return to Lauren Prochaska at lprochaska@ohsaa.org
+Please complete and return to Tyler Brooks at tbrooks@ohsaa.org

 OHSAA regulations permit schools to request a waiver of General Sports Regulation 7.2.2 - Participating on Non-School Teams.
 The waiver, permitting non-interscholastic participation during the school season once a student has participated on the school team, may be granted up to 3 times per school season.
 Each waiver is good for one event.
 To be considered one event, all play in the event must be held on consecutive days.
-No waivers will be granted for events taking place after September 27, 2020.
+No waivers will be granted for events taking place after September 26, 2021.
 This waiver request must be submitted by a school administrator.

-Name of Member S chool Making Request:
+Name of Member School Making Request:

-Name of Student: Gi rade Level of Student:
+Name of Student: Grade Level of Student:

-1st Rec uest 2 nd Request 3 rd Requ est (check one)
+1 st Request 2 nd Request 3 rd Request (check one)

-Name of Non-Inters cholastic Event:
+Name of Non-Interscholastic Event:

-Location of Event Golf Course Name, City, State):
+Location of Event (Golf Course Name, City, State):

 Date(s) of Event:

-Head Coach's Nam e and Email Address:
+Head Coach's Name and Email Address:

 Athletic Director's Name and Email Address:

-Email request to lp rochaska@ohsaa.org
+Email request to tbrooks@ohsaa.org

+This request does not waive golf regulation 2.4, which prohibits a student from participating in the OHSAA Golf Tournament if that student continues to participate on or after the established non-interscholastic date.

-Office Use Only:
+OHSAA Office Use Only:

 Approval By: Date:

-• • Signature of OHSAA Administrator

-This request does not waive golf regulation 2.4, which prohibits a student from participating in the OHSAA Golf Tournament if that student continues to participate on or after the established non-interscholastic date.